dylanlu98/Red-Wood-Project/README.md

 # Red Wood Data Analysis
 #### Andrew Amore & Dylan (Shi-Ting) Lu

-This is a project attributed to
+This project is contributed by
 1. Andrew Amore (Duke University)
 2. Dylan (Shi-Ting) Lu (Duke University)

 The data was collected in Sonoma, California on a single Redwood tree over a period of days at consistent time intervals during the late spring/early summer.
-The main goal is to replicate the finding of Tolle et al (2005),  verify the existence of dynamic spatio-temporal gradients surrounding the tree and prove that complex biological theories can be validated using this measurement framework.We performed a exploratory data analysis and visualized results.
+The main goal is to replicate the finding of Tolle et al (2005),  verify the existence of dynamic spatio-temporal gradients surrounding the tree and prove that complex biological theories can be validated using this measurement framework.

+We perform
+1. Data cleaning
+1. Exploratory data analysis
+3. K-mean clustering
+4. Principal Component Analysis (PCA analysis)
+5. Visualization

 ## Documentation

-Original Data
+"Red-Wood-Report.Rmd"
+  - This is the main file that runs the data analysis

 mote-location-data.txt
   - Location of each mote within the 2 trees